Adjective - ho·lis·tic - ho-ˈlis-tik

 Relating to or concerned with the whole or complete system rather than with the analysis of, treatment of, or dissection into parts.

-- Are you on a mission to reach as many people as you can because you know your product will add value to people’s lives?
+- Are you on a mission to reach as many people with your biz to add value to people’s lives?

-You have come to the right place.
-So, you’ve set up your business and know you have a unique offering.
+You’ve come to the right place.
+You’ve set up your business and know you have a unique offering.
 If it isn’t unique, your approach definitely is.
 You’ve set up a couple of social media accounts, the numbers have gone up but you’re running out of ideas.
 More followers are great, but you’re not really sure this translates into more customers.

-As a newbie you wear many hats, it can be a struggle to focus on doing what you love, with the added stress of having to market your business.
+As your biz is your baby, you wear many hats, it can be a struggle to focus on doing what you love, with the added stress of having to promote your business.
 You feel like you’re spending more of your time worrying about how to make more sales and less time doing what you do best.

-I have been there, I totally get the frustration.
-When I started on my entrepreneurial journey I really struggled to get my first business venture off the ground.
+I’ve there, I totally get the frustration.
+When I first started on my entrepreneurial journey I really struggled to get my first business venture off the ground.
 I thought setting up would be a doddle having come from a consulting background.
 I had an idea, all I had to do was run with it – or so I thought.